-Jury Verdict Reporter looked at December trials that were reported over the last four years in Cook County, Illinois and found that the plaintiff won between 47 and 50 percent of the time.
+Jury Verdict Reporter looked at reported December trials over the last four years in Cook County, Illinois, and found that the plaintiff won between 47 and 50 percent of the time.
 For December trials, the plaintiffs’ success rate dropped to 44%.

 I doubt Christmas has the scrooge effect with jurors; my guess is that the difference between December and the rest of the year in this survey was just a mild statistical anomaly.
 The study did not look at the size of the awards in December, but my guess is they would get the same results: no difference.

 The lesson of this study is that juries are trying to make the right call year-round and the joy of the Christmas season does not alter their efforts.
 So lawyers on both sides should just schedule their trials whenever the lawyers and the witnesses are available because there does not appear to be a Christmas verdict bump.